-YouTube has a small library of content that’s available for 4K streaming, including Alpha, Blade Runner, Jumanji: Welcome to the Jungle, Peter Rabbit, Spider-Man: Homecoming, and The Equalizer.
+YouTube has a small library of content that’s available for 4K streaming but it is growing rapidly.
+It currently includes Alpha, Blade Runner, Jumanji: Welcome to the Jungle, Peter Rabbit, Spider-Man: Homecoming, and The Equalizer.

 To find 4K movies on YouTube TV, search the YouTube app using relevant keywords.
 If you add tag words like 4K video, 4K HDR, 4K, and UHD after the show or movie title, it’ll display any available viewings.

 You can apply filters to your search results so that it only shows 4K programming.
 To do this, click on the filter icon once you’ve searched for a movie or show and select 4K under the Features list.

 You can also set the YouTube video quality to 4K rather than searching manually, by choosing 2160p for UHD in the settings menu on the movie or show — this looks like a small toggle icon.
 While some movies might be available in UHD, if your internet speed is too slow or you don’t have the right device, you won’t be able to watch videos in UHD.

 There’s a 4K video channel on YouTube available for free that you can subscribe to.
 The channel offers a huge variety of videos, including nature documentaries, car stunts, and even food-related 4K content.
 Remember, though, just because a video is labeled as 4K in the title doesn’t mean it is available in UHD.
 Check the video settings once you start watching to see if your content is definitely playing in UHD.

 Popular titles on the 4K channel include The Extraordinary Eruption of the Calbuco Volcano in Chile and GoPro HERO4: The Adventure of Life in 4K.
 You can also watch various film trailers in 4K through YouTube, too.
 If you pay for YouTube Premium, these will all be ad-free.